How can termites digest wood?

 - Archaea that live in salty environments are known as halophiles.

 - Archaea that live in extremely hot environments are called thermophiles.

 - Archaea that produce methane are called methanogens.

 - Archaea are known for living in extreme environments, but they also can be found in common environments, like soil.

 Use the resource below to answer the questions below.

-- How does the cell wall of an Archaea differ from the common cell wall of bacteria?
+- How does the cell wall of archaea differ from the common cell wall of bacteria?

-- How do the different phospholipids used by Arcahea allow them to withstand harsh environments?
+- How do the different phospholipids used by archaea allow them to withstand harsh environments?

 - Where do halophiles live?